The National Cancer Institute (NCI)

 The National Cancer Institute (NCI) SBIR/STTR Development Center provides federal funding and resources to startups working on anti-cancer technologies including therapeutics, diagnostics, devices, radiation therapy and imaging, research tools, and digital health.
 The program’s budget has now grown to ~$180M a year, and we fund ~250-300 companies at any given time.

-Two NCI SBIR staff will be attending the 2019 Yale Innovation Summit, and they’re interested in meeting with Yale or small business staff who wish to pursue SBIR/STTR research funding.
+Two NCI SBIR staff attended the 2019 Yale Innovation Summit, and they’re interested in meeting with Yale or small business staff who wish to pursue SBIR/STTR research funding.
 They can provide advice on how to prepare competitive funding applications.

 The National Science Foundation (NSF)